omise/bluepine/README.md

 *Value: `Array`* - Set of valid values.

-This option will test if value is in the specified list or not.
+This option will test if the value is in the specified list or not.

 ```ruby
 schema :hero do